elastisys/compliantkubernetes-kubespray/migration/v2.19.0-ck8s1-v2.19.0-ck8s2/upgrade-cluster.md

 ## Update terraform state for Openstack environments

-1. If you're running on an openstack cloud provider, you will have to update the terraform state.
-This can be done by exporting `CK8S_CONFIG_PATH`, `OS_USERNAME` and `OS_PASSWORD`, and then running `migrate-terraform-openstack.sh` and following the instructions that are shown after the script finishes.
+If you're running on an Openstack cloud provider, you will have to update the terraform state. *This only applies to Openstack environments that have been upgraded from kubespray v2.18.
+For environments that were initially set up on v2.19, you do not need to perform the steps below.*

+1. For Safespring environments only, add the following to your `sc-config/cluster.tfvars` and `wc-config/cluster.tfvars`:

+    ```yaml
+    use_existing_network = true
+    port_security_enabled = true
+    force_null_port_security = true
+    ```

+1. Export `CK8S_CONFIG_PATH`, `OS_USERNAME` and `OS_PASSWORD`, and then run `migrate-terraform-openstack.sh`.
+The script will create a new terraform state called `terraform-temp.tfstate` in both the `sc-config` and `wc-config` folders.

+1. Run `terraform plan` with `-state terraform-temp.tfstate` on both clusters and confirm that terraform does not try to destroy any infrastructure.

+1. After confirming, run `mv terraform-temp.tfstate terraform.tfstate` in both the `sc-config` and `wc-config` folders, and then run `terraform apply` with the new state to finish making the changes.
+There may be temporary network interruptions while performing this step.